Aashishsharma/Learnings/MongoDB/Mongoose.md

     validate: {
       validator: function(v) {
         return /\d{3}-\d{3}-\d{4}/.test(v); // regex for valid phone no
-        // v argument is a phone number value thatis set for a particluar doc },
+        // v argument is a phone number value that is set for a particluar doc },
       message: props => `${props.value} is not a valid phone number!` },